mesarth/JSONPath-Notebook/README.md

 ## Features

-- Quickly run JSONPath queries on your JSON files
+- quickly run JSONPath queries on your JSON files
-- Annotate and organize queries using [Markdown cells](#markdown-support)
+- annotate and organize queries using [Markdown cells](#markdown-support)
 - allows you to use [different JSON input files for each cell](#switching-input-file-context)
 - [open query result](#open-output) in new document to save or further edit
 - input file (context) is remembered by each cell and stored in the notebook file